From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 \definecolor{edge-color}{HTML}{7F7F7F}

 \definecolor{hidden-draw}{RGB}{20,68,106} \definecolor{hidden-pink}{RGB}{255,245,247} \definecolor{red}{RGB}{255,0,0}

 \definecolor{hidden-draw}{RGB}{0,0,0} \definecolor{hidden-pink}{RGB}{255,182,193}

-As shown in Figure \ref{fig:taxonomy02}, within the LLM ecosystem, jailbreak methods are categorized into white-box and black-box attacks based on the attacker’s access to internal information.
-Furthermore, according to their specific targets, they are further classified into jailbreak strategies targeting LLMs, MLLMs, and Agents.
+As shown in Figure \ref{fig:taxonomy02}, jailbreak methods within the LLM ecosystem are first categorized into white-box and black-box attacks, depending on the attacker’s access to internal model information.
+Based on their specific targets, these methods are further classified into jailbreak strategies aimed at LLMs, MLLMs, and Agents.